lnunez99/bbw-counter/README.md

 # customer-counter
-A simple app for myself or my coworkers to use to count the number of customers in the store.
+A simple app for myself to practice what I learned in my IT202 class.
+This app is for personal use.
+My coworkers may find it useful.